-We believe that unsustainable human population numbers, overconsumption, and damaging resource extraction and production techniques are critical factors in the planetary extinction crisis, climate change and ocean acidification.
-Because population, consumption and extraction/production are global issues that transcend national borders, we do not view national immigration policy as the appropriate target for addressing these issues.
+We believe that unsustainable human population pressure, destructive consumption, and damaging resource extraction and production practices are interacting factors in the planetary extinction crisis, climate change and habitat destruction.
+Because population, consumption and extraction are global issues that transcend national borders, we do not view national immigration policy as the appropriate target for addressing these issues.

-We do not oppose migration of people into the United States and do not support coercive population control measures of any kind.
-We strongly support education, family planning, universal access to contraception and reproductive healthcare, the empowerment of women, smart urban growth, the protection of clean air and water, the preservation of wildlands, clean energy, and sustainable lifestyle choices.
+We do not oppose the migration of people into the United States and do not support coercive population-control measures of any kind.
+We strongly support individual and systemic change to advance education, family planning, universal access to healthcare, gender empowerment, smart urban growth, the protection of clean air and water, the preservation of wildlands, clean energy, and sustainable lifestyle choices.

-We believe that U.S. immigration policies should be rooted in human dignity and the recognition of immigration as a human right.
+We believe that U.S. immigration policies should be rooted in human dignity and respect and the recognition of immigration as a human right.